mbyzhang/sms2tg/README.md

 # sms2tg

-Forward SMS messages received from a CDMA module to Telegram.
+Forward SMS messages received from a CDMA module to Telegram, and much more.

 ## Features